DHTMLX/docs-suite/docs/form/api/checkbox_group/checkboxgroup_getvalue_method.md

 - `id: string` - optional, the id of a checkbox

 @returns:
-If the id of a checkbox is specified, the method returns either a string with the current value of the checkbox, or boolean value with the state of the checkbox.
+If the id of a checkbox is specified, the method returns either a string with the current value of the checkbox, or a boolean value with the state of the checkbox.

-If the id of a checkbox is not specified, the method returns an object with current values/states of the checkboxes.
-The object contains a set of *key:value* pairs where *key* is the id of a checkbox and *value* is either the value of the checkbox or its state (if the value attribute is not specified for the checkbox).
+If the id of a checkbox is not specified, the method returns an object with the current values/states of checkboxes.
+The object contains a set of *key:value* pairs where the *key* is the id of a checkbox and the *value* is either the value of a checkbox or its state (if the value attribute is not specified for the checkbox).

 @example:
 // returns string value if the value is specified in the checkbox configuration form.getItem("CheckboxGroup").getValue("checkbox_id_1"); //-> "some_value"

-// returns boolean state if the value is not specified for the checkbox form.getItem("CheckboxGroup").getValue("checkbox_id_2"); //-> true/false
+// returns a boolean state if the value is not specified for the checkbox form.getItem("CheckboxGroup").getValue("checkbox_id_2"); //-> true/false

-// returns an object with current values/states of the checkboxes form.getItem("CheckboxGroup").getValue()
+// returns an object with the current values/states of checkboxes form.getItem("CheckboxGroup").getValue();
 // -> { "checkbox_id_1": "some_value_1",  "checkbox_id_2": true }

 @descr: